Financial risk management

 Foreign exchange risk

-Some Group companies in countries whose currencies are not fully convertible like Brazil have unhedged, intercompany loans nominated either in EUR or USD.
-Total amount of the loans is EUR 132 million (109).
+Some Group companies in countries whose currencies are not fully convertible like Argentina, Brazil, and Indonesia have unhedged, intercompany loans nominated either in EUR or USD.
+The total amount of the loans is EUR 178 million (132).

 Since Wärtsilä has subsidiaries and joint ventures outside the euro zone, the Group’s equity, goodwill and purchase price allocations are sensitive to exchange rate fluctuations.
-At the end of 2017, the net assets of Wärtsilä’s foreign subsidiaries and joint ventures outside the euro zone totalled EUR 1,011 million (1,071).
-In addition, goodwill and purchase price allocations from acquisitions nominated in foreign currencies amounted to EUR 825 million (613).
-In 2017, the translation differences recognised in OCI mainly come from changes in GBP exchange rate.
+At the end of 2018, the net assets of Wärtsilä’s foreign subsidiaries and joint ventures outside the euro zone totalled EUR 979 million (1,011).
+In addition, goodwill and purchase price allocations from acquisitions nominated in foreign currencies amounted to EUR 932 million (825).
+In 2018, the translation differences recognised in OCI mainly came from changes in USD, NOK, GBP, and BRL exchange rates.

-In 2017, EUR 1 million (-16) fair value adjustments related to cash flow hedges were recognised in equity.
-EUR -36 million (-58) of the fair value adjustments were transferred from equity to the statement of income as net sales or operating expenses during 2017.
-In 2017, the result from ineffective portion of the cash flow hedges was EUR -15 million (-8), which was booked in financial items and specified in Note 10.
+In 2018, EUR -14 million (1) fair value adjustments related to cash flow hedges were recognised in equity.
+EUR -8 million (-36) of the fair value adjustments were transferred from equity to the statement of income as net sales or operating expenses during 2018.
+In 2018, the result from the ineffective portion of the cash flow hedges was EUR -2 million (-15), which was booked in financial items and specified in Note 10.
 Financial income and expenses.

 Interest rate risk